verhas/javageci/README.md

 ## When do you need Java::Geci?

 There are several occasions when we need generated code.
-The simplest such sscenarios are also supported by the IDEs (Eclipse, NetBeans, IntelliJ).
+The simplest such scenarios are also supported by the IDEs (Eclipse, NetBeans, IntelliJ).
 They can create setters, getters, constructors, `equals()` and `hashCode()` methods in different ways.
 There are two major problems with that solution.

-One is that the code generation is manual, and in case the developer forgets to regenerate the code after an influencing change the code becomes outdated.
-The other problem is that the code generation possibilities are not extendable.
+* One is that the code generation is manual, and in case the developer forgets to regenerate the code after an influencing change the code becomes outdated.

+* The other problem is that the code generation possibilities are not extendable.
 There is a limited set of code that the tools can generate and the developer cannot easily extend these possibilities.

 Java::Geci eliminates these two problems.
 It has an execution mode to check if all code generation is up-to-date and this can be used as a unit test.
-If the developer forgot to update some of the generated code after the program effecting the generated code, the test will fail.
+If the developer forgot to update some of the generated code after the program effecting the generated code was changed, the test will fail.
 (As a matter of fact the test also updates the generated code, you only need to start the build phase again.)

 Java::Geci also has an extremely simple API supporting code generators so it is extremely simple to create new code generators that are project specific.
 You do not even need to package your code generator classes.
 Just put